 Local Yocal BBQ and Grill; McKinney* – The smoked chicken-fried steak is a standout the lunch or dinner menu.
 Come for lunch for a bigger barbecue variety, and the steaks at dinner are great too.

 Longoria’s BBQ; Everman – Come for the unique brisket sausage, and be sure to bring home some of their homemade beef jerky.

 Marty B’s; Bartonville – This massive restaurant takes on more of a steakhouse feel at night.
 For lunch get the 44 Farms brisket, bacon-wrapped stuffed jalapeños, or the smoked meatloaf special.

 Meshack’s Bar-B-Que; Garland* – Snag an always-satisfying rib plate, or go for an overstuffed “Da Jasper” sandwich.
 You’ll have to take it to-go unless you can find a big enough pecan stump for a makeshift table.

 Randy’s Bar-B-Que; Red Oak – The ribs and fatty brisket can be great here.

-Tender Smokehouse; Celina – One of the best brisket sandwiches you can find is the one here served on buttered Texas toast.
+Tender Smokehouse; Celina (and Frisco)* – One of the best brisket sandwiches you can find is the one here served on buttered Texas toast.